Wong-Lab/wong-lab.github.io/docs/intro.md

 # Our Research

-That's right!
-We DO do stuff around here.

 ## Bacterial Communities and Biofilms
 - Bacterial communities (_e.g._, c-di-GMP signaling, motility, social organization in biofilms)
 - Image processing, machine learning, application of ‘big data’ methods